mathematics128/mathematics128.github.io/README.md

 # mathematics128.github.io
 blog (experimental)

-Deplayed on master branch as the main branch is not allowed to be deplayed.
+Deployed on master branch as the main branch is not allowed to be deployed.